Moisture and Protein Maintaining the Balance

 Water molecules bind easily to a sound protein structure within the hair.
 Hence, moisture is absorbed better when the hair’s protein needs are sufficiently looked after.
 Consider your hair to be a garden and the hair a plant.
 Moisture would be the water and protein the dirt.
 If for any reason there is too much dirt and no water the plant can’t grow.
 If there is too much water and not enough dirt the plant can’t grow either.
 It’s the same synergistic relationship that moisture and protein have together, and keeping the hair balanced between the two is very important.
 It is the most important thing that you can do for your hair.

 How To Achieve The Right Balance

 Achieving the right balance involves using the right combination of moisture and protein on your hair.
 Which means you have to get acquainted with your personal hair needs.
-No hairdresser or casual friend or even an author of a black hair site knows your hair better than yourself.
+No hairdresser or casual friend or even an author of a black hair site knows your hair better than you.
 Hair breakage is the result of being off balance with either protein or moisture.
 When my hair starts to break I question what is it that I am doing wrong, am I starving my hair of protein or moisture?
 When the hair chemistry is thrown off balance there has to be some assessment on your part.
 Don’t just jump to treat your hair not knowing what is wrong or which part of the equation is off balance.

 The Equation (Moisture + Protein = Healthy Hair)